val314159/corked/README.md

-Corky (v0.1)
+Corked (v0.1)
 =========

-Corky is an authorization server for cork (bottle/flask) It can use multiple backends. *(default uses sqlite3)*
+Corked is an authorization server for cork (bottle/flask) It can use multiple backends. *(default uses sqlite3)*

 You can log in directly to the server, or use it thru HTTP calls.